Nia Archives

 Dehaney Nia Lishahn Hunt (born September 1999), known professionally as Nia Archives, is an English record producer, DJ, singer and songwriter.
-Born in Bradford in West Yorkshire, she moved to Leeds aged seven, out of the family home aged sixteen, and then to Greater Manchester, during which time she was inspired by jungle documentaries and their women participants.
-After finding herself messed about by local producers, she began producing her own jungle and drum and bass works; after moving to Hackney Wick for university and finding that no record labels would release them, she released them herself, attracting attention for the EPs Headz Gone West and Forbidden Feelingz.
-After featuring on numerous 'best of' lists, she released a third EP, Sunrise Bang Ur Head Against the Wall, in 2023, which topped the UK Dance Albums Chart, followed by an album, Silence Is Loud, which peaked at No. 16 on the UK Albums Chart.
-Hunt is generally regarded as being at the forefront of the post-2020 drum and bass revival, and has been cited as an inspiration by Piri.
+Born in Bradford in West Yorkshire, she moved to Leeds aged seven, out of the family home aged sixteen, and then to Greater Manchester, during which time she was inspired by jungle documentaries and the women within them.

+After moving to Hackney Wick for university, Hunt attracted attention for the self-released EPs Headz Gone West (2021), Forbidden Feelingz (2022) and Sunrise Bang Ur Head Against the Wall (2023), the latter of which topped the UK Dance Albums Chart.
+Hunt released her debut album Silence Is Loud in 2024 through Island, which peaked at No. 16 on the UK Albums Chart.

+Hunt is generally regarded as being at the forefront of the post-2020 drum and bass revival.

 Life and career

 1999–2019: Early life

 Dehaney Nia Lishahn Hunt was born in Bradford, West Yorkshire in September 1999, and has two brothers.
-When she was seven, they moved to Horsforth.
+When she was seven, they moved to Leeds.
 Hunt never met her father, and he is not listed on her birth certificate.
 Her ex-stepfather, a former producer and rapper, had a dancehall radio show on a Bradford radio station, and set up a studio in her house, where local MCs such as Lunar C would visit to make music, introducing her to Logic Pro when she was twelve.
 Hunt is a third-generation Windrush immigrant; her grandmother Liz had moved to Bradford from Jamaica at age fourteen, and with one of her four sisters ran a pirate radio station.
 Their large afros earned them the nickname "The Bradford 5" after The Jackson 5.
-She also owned a sound system and used it to soundtrack family gatherings with tracks by Goldie, Roni Size, Shy FX, and assorted gospel, soul and R&B, and introduced Dehaney to successful women of colour such as M.I.A., Jennifer Lara, and Ms. Dynamite.
-She also ran a community school, where Dehaney first learned about Black history, which she was not taught at school; Dehaney subsequently moved her Year 3 teacher to tears by giving a presentation on Rosa Parks.
+She also owned a sound system and used it to soundtrack family gatherings with tracks by Goldie, Roni Size, Shy FX, and assorted gospel, soul and R&B, and introduced Hunt to successful women of colour such as M.I.A., Jennifer Lara, and Ms. Dynamite.
+She also ran a community school, where Hunt first learned about Black history, which she was not taught at school; Hunt subsequently moved her Year 3 teacher to tears by giving a presentation on Rosa Parks.